 Reposted from Once Upon a Time in Needham.

-The more I look at this 1890 Strawberry Festival poster, the more questions I have about it.
+While working as archivist for the Congregational Church of Needham, I came across a tattered poster advertising a Strawberry Festival the church held in 1890.
+The more I looked at this 1890 Strawberry Festival poster, the more questions I had about it.

 - What’s an observation table?

 - Is that mangled name Alice Wilcox?

 - Why was the festival held at the Needham Town Hall instead of at the church?

 - And is that the 1890s version of texting, or merely evidence that the Dingbats font has a more glorious history in print than I had ever suspected?

 One of these days I hope to have the answers for you, but today “Ten tender, attractive sisters from Alaska, away from their mother” are demanding my attention.

 When I first saw this, I took it quite literally, and thought that wording of the advertisement had a surprisingly salacious cast for a church poster.
 “Ten tender attractive sisters”?
 “Away from their mother”?
 “They are fine, vocally and instrumentally”?
 Worse and worse.
 I had to know the story.

 Mary Barnard Horne understood her niche as an 1880s playwright remarkably well